-Deb also sits on several Boards including National Catholic Bioethics Center, she is Chair of the Jerome Lejeune Foundation, RAD-AID, Int’l., and the World Youth Alliance (WYA) where she helped start-up NYC’s first FEMM clinic.
-Deb is also a member of the American Association Order of Malta Board of Councilors.
-She participates on Malta’s annual pilgrimage to Lourdes as a member of the medical team.
-Deb also is on a Steering Committee for the Sisters of Life.
+Deb also sits on several Boards including National Catholic Bioethics Center, the Arnold P.Gold Foundation, RAD-AID, International, the World Youth Alliance (WYA) and Malteser.
+International Americas.
+Deb was formerly Chair of the Jerome Lejeune Foundation USA, and also completed two terms as a Board of Councilors member for the American Association Order of Malta.
+As a member of the Order of Malta, she participates on their annual pilgrimage to Lourdes as a member of the medical team.
+Deb also loves helping the Sisters of Life in various capacities.

 Deb was Archdiocese of Boston’s Coordinator/Director for the Respect Life Office from 2000-2007 and implemented a new chastity curriculum for schools and parishes.
 She initiated a young adult program called Pure in Heart in Boston, Haiti, Ireland, UK and Kenya, and also brought Theology of the Body training and a Natural Family Planning program to Haiti.

 Deb was born in Milwaukee, Wisconsin, grew up mostly in Boston and now resides in New York City with her husband Steve.
-She wants to continue work where she can combine her love for healthcare, business and her faith.
+She desires to work where she can combine her love for healthcare, business and her faith.

 - RAD-AID, International